-Test results of academic progress of students shall not be used as evaluative of the overall quality of an employee's service or fitness for retention.
+Test results of academic progress of students shall not be used as evaluative of the overall quality of an ancillary staff service or fitness for retention.

-Notice of Dismissal.
+8. Notice of Dismissal

-Prior to his/her dismissal, the employee shall be notified, in writing, of the reasons for recommendation of such dismissal.
+Prior to his/her dismissal, the ancillary staff shall be notified, in writing, of the reasons for recommendation of such dismissal.

-9. Grievance
+Grievance

-Failure to comply with the above-prescribed format, including the time lines, may result in the employee filing a grievance and processing it through the grievance procedure.
+Failure to comply with the above-prescribed format, including the time lines, may result in the ancillary staff filing a grievance and processing it through the grievance procedure.